Student Aid Report (SAR)

 What Happens After you Accept your Direct Stafford Loan

-First time Federal Direct Loan borrowers will receive instructions with their award notification requesting completion of Entrance Loan Counseling and a Direct Loan Master Promissory Note (MPN), so that loan funds can be disbursed.
+First time Federal Direct Loan borrowers will receive instructions with their financial aid packaging notification requesting completion of Entrance Loan Counseling and a Direct Loan Master Promissory Note (MPN), so that loan funds can be disbursed.

 Note: The MPN (details your rights and responsibilities as a Federal Direct Loan borrower) and Entrance Counseling must be completed before loan funds can be credited, per federal regulations.

 Beginning academic year 22-23, all student and parent borrowers will be required to review how much they owe in federal student loan debt and to acknowledge the amount borrowed on a yearly basis.